junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 Dean looks at them, deep pain overflowing from his eyes, the unfocused sight suddenly falls into a focus hearing this, eagerly asking, "Where is it, the mind hacker thingy?"

-"In Hell, of course, dear."
+"In Hell, of course, dearie."
 Rowena says, "Possibly in one of my son's collection room."

 "I'll go."
 Dean says immediately, obviously without thinking what he's talking about, and already walks towards the bunker door.